sysadmin-info/sshd-configurator/README.md

 # sshd-configurator
-BAsh scripts that changes options in sshd_config file
+A Bash scripts that changes options in sshd_config file